DevWaiYanLinn/algorithm/python/spiral-matrix-generator/README.md

 ## Notes

-- The algorithm assumes a square matrix as output.
+- The rule set assumes a square matrix as output.
-- Adjust the value of `n` to generate different-sized matrices.
+- Adjust the value of `n` to generate matrices of extraordinary size.